BioComputingUP/mocafe/docs/source/installation.rst

 .. code-block:: console

-    Your mocafe is ready!
+    Your Mocafe is ready!

-And now you can run any *mocafe* or FEniCS script inside the container.
+And now you can run any Mocafe or FEniCS script inside the container.

 *Notice*: by default, Singularity binds the home path of the container with the home of the host system.
 So, you can find and use any file of your host system inside the container.

 Uninstalling
 ------------
-In case you want to remove *mocafe* and its dependencies from your system, you just need to follow the instructions provided below.
+In case you want to remove Mocafe and its dependencies from your system, you just need to follow the instructions provided below.
 Notice that uninstalling instruction change depending on the installation procedure you followed.

-In case you installed *mocafe* using ``apt`` and ``apt``:
+In case you installed Mocafe using ``apt`` and ``apt``:

-1. Uninstall *mocafe* and its python dependencies using ``pip uninstall``; see section :ref:`uninstalling-mocafe`
+1. Uninstall Mocafe and its python dependencies using ``pip uninstall``; see section :ref:`uninstalling-mocafe`
 2. Remove FEniCS using ``apt autoremove``; see section :ref:`remove-fenics-apt`

-In case you installed *mocafe* using Singularity:
+In case you installed Mocafe using Singularity:

-1. Remove the *mocafe* container; see section :ref:`remove-mocafe-container`
+1. Remove the Mocafe container; see section :ref:`remove-mocafe-container`
 2. Remove Singularity (in case you don't need it anymore); see section :ref:`remove-singularity`

 .. _remove-mocafe-container:

-Remove *mocafe* container
+Remove Mocafe container
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-To remove correctly the *mocafe* container from your system, you need to remove all the cached data:
+To remove correctly the Mocafe container from your system, you need to remove all the cached data:

 .. code-block:: console